FAST-HEP/fast-carpenter/docs/philosophy.rst

 From the code and development perspective
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * We have tried to make the code as modular as possible (hence fast-flow and fast-curator not being contained in this package).
-* Wherever possible, we've tried to avoid writing code; if an existing or upcoming package does that task, use it.
+* Wherever possible, we've tried to avoid writing code; if an existing package does that task, use it.
+* If another tool provides most but not all of a wanted functionality, we prefer contributing to that package over putting code in here.
+* Keep functions simple (e.g. under the mccabe metrics).
+* Unit-tests should be clear, and are as important as documentation; ideally the two can serve a similar purpose.

 Overall approach for data-processing
 ------------------------------------